nicolovitelli/nvitelli-public/content/appunti-1.md

 -- 2 rows deleted.
 ~~~

-- D is false: you cannot specify any condition in an INSERT INTO ...
+- D is incorrect: you cannot specify any condition in an INSERT INTO ...
 VALUES .. statement.

-- F is false: you can specify multiple conditions in an UPDATE statement (*see example above*).
+- F is incorrect: you can specify multiple conditions in an UPDATE statement (*see example above*).

 # 005

 # 006

-- A is false: a Constraint is enforced for every DML operation.
+- A is incorrect: a Constraint is enforced for every DML operation.
 ~~~sql
 create table t (t1 number not null);
 -- Table T created.